bellmit/attic/Bytecode.md

 ## `BYTECODE_REDUCE_REF`

-I've left out the opcodes introduced by LambdaMOO's `BYTECODE_REDUCE_REF` build configuration.
-Operations from `IMM` onwards have different numbers if this build option is enabled, but correctly emitting these instructions during compilation is problematic.
+I've left out the instructions introduced by LambdaMOO's `BYTECODE_REDUCE_REF` build configuration.
+Instructions from `IMM` onwards have different numbers if this build option is enabled, but correctly emitting these instructions during compilation is problematic.